-The interior dimensions paint a similar picture.
-In the Kona, passengers in the second row have 34.6 inches of leg room.
-The cargo volume in the back measures about 19 cubic feet, and it can be expanded to about 46 cubic feet by folding the rear seats down.
+The interior dimensions of the Kona paint a similar picture.
+Passengers in the second row get 34.6 inches of legroom, while cargo space measures 19 cubic feet but can be expanded to 46 cubic feet by folding seats down in the back.

-Another factor to consider when thinking of the whole driving experience is the type of infotainment system that a vehicle has.
-Hyundai has given the Kona a seven-inch touchscreen in most of its trims.
-That touchscreen comes with Android Auto and Apple CarPlay, as well as Bluetooth.
-SiriusXM is found on all of the trims except the base model.
-Wireless charging and a premium sound system with eight speakers are found on four out of the six trims.
-The top trim of the Kona is upgraded with navigation and it features an eight-inch touchscreen.
+When assessing the overall car experience, one factor to consider is the type of infotainment system the vehicle comes with.
+Hyundai has offered its Kona seven-inch touchscreen to all models; it's equipped with Android Auto and Apple CarPlay in addition to Bluetooth connectivity.
+SiriusXM service is available on all trims except the base version; wireless charging as well as a premium audio system with eight speakers are standard on four out of six trims while the top model of the Kona receives navigation and an 8-inch touchscreen.

-From a certain standpoint, the Seltos wins the technology race, since it comes standard with an eight-inch touchscreen and its highest trim has a 10.25-inch touchscreen with navigation.
-There are other things to consider, though.
-Every trim has Bluetooth, Apple CarPlay, Android Auto, and Siri Eyes Free, but only the top trim has SiriusXM Satellite Radio.
-A Bose audio system is found only in the top trim, with the others having six-speaker sound systems.
-Wireless charging is part of the technology package in two trims.
+From a technological perspective, the Seltos has an edge as its lower trim comes with an 8-inch touchscreen and its top trim features 10.25-inch with navigation.
+There are other features to consider as well - each trim comes with Bluetooth, Apple CarPlay, Android Auto and Siri Eyes Free; however only top trims have SiriusXM Satellite Radio.
+Bose Audio systems may only be found in certain upper models while all others offer six-speaker sound systems.
+Wireless charging is included in two models' technology bundles as well.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.